rash92/01f-mini-framework/Readme.md

 The idea of the framework is that it should feel like using react, as such the intended way to use it is with jsx syntax and primarily functional components.
 Babel and webpack are required to be installed to transpile the jsx into javascript to run in the browser.
 While it is possible to use a custom server, for the purposes of this project I just used the live-server extension for VSCode.

 If you clone this repository, the package json already has what is required so `npm install` or `npm run build` should get everything needed, but if there are any issues or if you want to use the framework by itself and set things up manually then install babel, webpack and babel loader using:

     npm install --save-dev babel-loader @babel-core @babel-cli @babel-preset-env @babel/preset-react webpack webpack-cli

 Install the [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension, and then click on the icon on the bottom left while in the root folder.
+And look at [Manual configuration](#manual-configuration) for how to set up the config files.

 ## Making other apps